Alfred A. Reboli

 During the early morning of June 10, the 2nd Battalon slightly moved forward through Noron-la-Poterie.
 They passed on to Castillon.
 Today General Huebner complimented the regiment and mentioned that the 3rd Battalion of the 26th Infantry Regiment was the first to reach their Army objective in the entire beachhead.

 On the 11th are relatively calm.
-The Battalions are ordered to dig in for all-round defense.
-On the 11th the Battalions are instructed to take a breathing spell and to get their equipment in shape, pending further orders.
+The Battalions are ordered to dig in for all-round defense and are instructed to take a breathing spell and to get their equipment in shape, pending further orders.
 The 1st Battalion is ordered to move out south to La Butte.

 An order of attack is given on the 12th.
 The objective is Caumont and its surrounding high ground.
 The Battalions proceed with little resistance.
 By nightfall the 2nd Battalion has reached the outskirts of Caumont and is meeting stiff resistance on the northern slopes leading to town.
 The artillery is shelling the town and coming down too close to the Battalion.

 On the morning of June 13 the attack on Caumont is renewed and by 09h00 the leading elements of the 2nd Battalion are in the town.
 The town is heavily shelled and is afire.
 The engineers are called for demolition work to clear the town of rubble.
 Caumont is secured along with its surrounding high ground by the 2nd and 1st Battalions.